mainmatter/mainmatter.com/blog/_posts/2017-02-13-npm-libs-in-ember-cli.md

 method and have to overwrite it to make sure it does not complain about a missing name.

-The `afterInstall` hook is the important part in which we tell Ember CLI to add the `moment` Bower package to the host app once our addon itself was installed.
-Since the [`addBowerPackageToProject()`](https://ember-cli.com/api/classes/Blueprint.html#method_addBowerPackageToProject) method returns a `Promise` we have to return it from the `afterInstall` hook to make sure that Ember CLI waits for the installation to finish.
+The `afterInstall` hook is the important part.
+The [`addBowerPackageToProject()`](https://ember-cli.com/api/classes/Blueprint.html#method_addBowerPackageToProject) method installs the `moment` Bower package into the application by adding it to the host app `bower.json` file.
+That way the Moment.js files will be present in the top level `bower_components` folder of the application instead of being available only inside of the addon.
+Since the `addBowerPackageToProject()` method returns a `Promise` we have to return it from the `afterInstall` hook to make sure that Ember CLI waits for the installation to finish.